Psychosocial support and health care

 Psychosocial assistance

 Victims can develop relationship problems, psychological disorders or behaviours that could be dangerous for their health.
-Depending on your preferences and what you are going through, you can arrange one-on-one therapy, join an online support group or do relaxation exercises on your own at home.
+Depending on your preferences and your situation, you can request individual follow-up, join a support group or do relaxation exercises on your own at home.
 A counsellor at the Sexual Violence Helpline will listen to your concerns to help you to decide what is best for you and provide the appropriate referrals.

 Alternative justice